 NatMed Pro rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

-- Eczema (atopic dermatitis).
-Feeding infants a specific formula containing casein peptides (Nutramigen or Progestimil) with or without breastmilk for 4-6 months reduces the chances of getting eczema.
-This effect appears to last until at least 6 years of age.
+• Eczema (atopic dermatitis).
+Feeding infants formula containing casein peptides with or without breastmilk for up to 6 months reduces the chances of getting eczema.

-- Food allergies.
-Specific formulas containing casein peptides are safe and do not cause allergic reactions in children who have an allergic reaction to cow's milk.
+• Food allergies.
+Some formulas containing casein peptides are safe and do not cause allergic reactions in children who have an allergic reaction to cow's milk.
 These formulas include Alimentum, Damira 2000, Frisolac Allergycare, and Nutramigen.

-- High blood pressure.
-Taking certain casein peptides, sometimes called lactotripeptides, seems to lower blood pressure by a small amount in people with high blood pressure.
+• High blood pressure.
+Taking certain casein peptides, sometimes called lactotripeptides, seem to lower blood pressure by a small amount in people with high blood pressure.

-- High levels of a chemical called bilirubin in the blood of newborns (neonatal jaundice).
-Some research shows that feeding infants a formula containing casein peptides (Nutramigen) instead of a formula containing whey protein (Enfamil) or breastmilk reduces the chance of getting jaundice.
+• High levels of a chemical called bilirubin in the blood of newborns (neonatal jaundice).
+Feeding infants formula containing casein peptides instead of a formula containing whey protein or breastmilk seems to reduce the risk of jaundice in newborns.

 There is interest in using casein peptides for a number of other purposes, but there isn't enough reliable information to say whether it might be helpful.